tahmidul612/mkvstrip/README.md

 mkvstrip
 ========

-Python script that acts as a front end for mkvtoolnix to remove excess audio and subtitle streams from mkv files as well as correct title information.
-The intent is to allow someone to setup a cronjob to run this script at regular intervals (for example, every night) and this script will keep your Movie collection from collecting excessive tracks.
+Python script, that acts as a front end for mkvtoolnix to remove excess audio and subtitle streams from mkv files.
+Also correcting title information if needed.
+The intention is to allow someone to setup a cronjob, to run this script at regular intervals (for example, every night).
+Keeping your Movie collection from collecting excessive tracks.

 Requirements: